NCAR/VAPOR/docs/sphinx/downloads.rst

 Building From Source
 --------------------

+**Warning: Building Vapor from source is a complex process.
+We highly encourage users to use our binary installers provided above.**

 **Step 1 - Download the source code**

 Vapor's current master branch source code can be downloaded from GitHub_.